framps/raspiBackupDoc/en/src/error-messages.md

 Cause:

 An error occurred when creating a file with dd.
-RC 1 means a read or write error. or write error.
+RC 1 means a read or write error.

 Further actions:

-When restoring, the SD card is almost certainly corrupt and another SD card should be used. should be used.
+When restoring, the SD card is almost certainly corrupt and another SD card should be used.
 There are write problems on the backup medium during the backup, which must be solved.
 Previous messages from the backup tool provide further indication of the cause of the error.